Updated on: 2/5/2019

 You’re stopped in traffic during your commute when you hear the news on the radio: a semi-truck has rolled over on the road ahead of you, closing multiple lanes on a busy road and reducing rush-hour traffic to a crawl.
-It’s a familiar scene, and it’s only growing more common as our state’s infrastructure ages and our cities’ populations boom.
+It’s a familiar scene, and it’s only growing more common as Washington state’s infrastructure ages and local cities’ populations continue to boom.

 But why do semi-trucks roll over so frequently?
 Shouldn’t these big trucks, hauling valuable material, be extra secure?
 The truth is that that semi-trucks are especially prone to rollovers, putting truckers—and the drivers who have to share the roads with them—in danger.